-The dedicated Ophthalmologists and Retina Specialist at Ophthalmology Consultants in St. Louis, MO are experts in vitreo-retinal diseases and disorders.
-Our team of eye doctors specialize in the diagnosis and treatment of medical and surgical vitreo-retinal diseases.
+The dedicated retina specialists and ophthalmologists at Ophthalmology Consultants in the St. Louis area are experts in vitreo-retinal diseases and disorders.
+Our team of eye doctors specializes in the diagnosis and treatment of medical and surgical vitreo-retinal diseases.

 Think you might need retina surgery?
 Schedule a consultation with the retina surgeons at Ophthalmology Consultants today!

 The retina is a layer of light-sensitive nerve cells along the back of the eye that directly connect to your brain.
 In fact, the retina is a very specialized part of the brain that is located in the back part of the eye.
 The retina plays a key role in vision by sensing and processing the light that reaches it after passing through the front part of the eye — the cornea, iris, and lens.
 Once light is received by the retina, neural signals are sent to other parts of the brain which interprets them into what we understand to be vision.
 The macula is the most central part of the retina and contains many photoreceptor cells that are responsible for detecting colors and fine details.
 The areas of the retina outside of the macula are very sensitive to motion and give us our peripheral vision.

 When the retina — and especially the macula portion — is diseased or damaged, vision can be significantly impaired.
 Early detection and effective treatment of retinal conditions are essential to maintain eye health and preserve vision.
 The highly experienced eye doctors and retina surgeons at Ophthalmology Consultants offer leading edge diagnostics and treatment options, including medications, injections, laser therapy, and microsurgery.